rotki/rotki/docs/index.rst

 What is Rotkehlchen?
 --------------------

 Rotkehlchen is an asset management and accounting application specializing in Crypto assets and aims to also help with tax reporting.
 It has integration for multiple exchanges with more coming soon.
+For more info check out our :doc:`FAQ<faq>`.

 Disclaimer
 ----------